Distribution Calculator

 What is a probability mass function (PMF)?

-The normal distribution calculator and z-score calculator utilize the normal distribution, also known as the Gaussian distribution, which is the most widely used in statistical analysis.
-This is due to the fact that many natural processes exhibit a natural distribution or closely resemble a normal distribution in their spread.
-Examples of data that commonly follow a normal distribution include height, weight, and measurement error.
+The normal distribution calculator and z-score calculator use the normal distribution.
+The normal distribution is also known as the Gaussian distribution.
+The normal distribution is the most utilized in statistical analysis.
+This is because many natural processes follow the normal distribution, or resemble it For example, the height, weight, and measurement error follow the normal distribution.

-The Normal distribution is characterized by its symmetrical "Bell Curve" shape, with the majority of data concentrated around the average (center), and a decrease in frequency as values deviate further from the center.
+The Normal distribution has a symmetrical "Bell Curve" shape.
+Most of the data centers around the average, and the frequency decreases as values move farther away from the center.

 According to the Central Limit Theorem (CLT), the distribution of the sum or average of independent random variables tends to approach a normal distribution as the number of variables increases